bickolasliu/intention-mcp/intention/README.md

 # Intention - Simple Intent Tracking for AI Development

-Track why code was written and how it evolved when using AI assistants like Cursor, Claude, GitHub Copilot, and more.
+Track why code was written and how it evolved when using Cursor or Claude Code CLI.

 ## What is this?